cslarsen/busy-beaver/README.md

 3-state machines, if we do the enumeration right, we should see higher number of ones earlier in the run there as well.

-(Checked it) With this arrangement we *do* get earlier hits for 3-state macines.
+Update: I tested it, and *do* get earlier hits for 3-state macines.

 A final thing, if you take a Turing Machine and reverse all directions, it should be the exact same machine.
 Therefore, a true plot should show some kind